ludwig-ai/ludwig-docs/docs/examples/hyperopt.md

     )
     ```

-## Visualize Metrics
+## Visualize Hyperparameter Optimization Results

-Display Confusion Matrix and Class Entropy plots.
+TO BE  UPDATED

 === "cli"